Rolv-Arild/Necto/README.md

 # What is this?

-This is Tokay, our community machine learning Rocket League bot.
-It's a bot that's learning to play 1's, 2's, and 3's thanks to RLGym.
+This is Tecko, our community machine learning Rocket League bot.
+This is the 3rd generation of the bot and its learning to play 1's, 2's, and 3's thanks to RLGym.
-We use a custom built distruted learning system to work together to help it learn faster.
-This is the 3rd generation of the bot and we're working towards making a version that can take down pros!
+Our end goalis making a version that can take down pros!

+Fun fact, Tecko has the same number of neurons as a real life gecko!

 V1: Necto <br/>
 V2: Nexto <br/>
-V3: Tokay
+V3: Tecko

 [Watch Nexto V2 go up against RLCS Pros FairyPeak, Breezi, Aztral, Kaydop, and more on our YouTube channel!](https://www.youtube.com/c/RLGym/videos)